sourander/kamk-cookiecutters/README.md

 <details>
 <summary><strong>Itsearviointi (self-evaluation)</strong></summary>
-### Itsearviointi (self-evaluation)

-This lacks the GIF-animation, since the process is similar to the previous ones.
+The Itsearviointi example lacks the GIF-animation, since the process is similar to the previous ones.
+If you want to see what the Cookiecutter-prompting process looks like, check either of the previous examples.
+The questions and their descriptions are in the table below:

 | Step              | Explanation                                                              |
 | ----------------- | ------------------------------------------------------------------------ |